tomiwaog/watson-assistant-skills-merger/README.md

 index.js - Application entry point.
 controller.js - Act as the application controller/scheduler, runs the validation check, consequently the merger.

+# Using via Node Package Manager (NPM)
+1. Create a new js file i.e. myApp.js

+2. Create an app
+var app = require('watson-assistant-skills-merger');

+3. Set the locations of the files to be merged var file1 = require('./sample-skills-files/skill-SkillOne'); //Location of your skill1 var file2 = require('./sample-skills-files/skill-SkillTwo'); //Location of your skill2

+4. Use the call the app main function app(file1, file2);

+5. install the NPM packages using "npm install --save watson-assistant-skills-merger"

+6. Run your app e.g. "node myApp.js"

 # Versioning
 SemVar Versioning (MAJOR.MINOR.PATCH)